Arden and Ethan Ways

 In December 1954, details about a new Greater Sacramento shopping hub were announced.
 SWANSTON ESTATES CENTER would be built on a 73.6-acre plot, located 3.8 miles northeast of the California State House.

 The shopping center site was situated in an unincorporated section of Sacramento County known as Arden-Arcade.
-Access was provided by the Elvas Freeway / US 40 & 99E, which had opened to traffic in May 1955.
+Access was provided by the Elvas Freeway (US 40 & 99E), which had opened to traffic in May 1955.
 The highway was designated as Interstate 80 in 1964 and redesignated as Business Route Interstate 80 in 1981.

-A 2-level (38,400 square foot) S.H.
-Kress 5 & 10 commenced operation in December 1962.
-Other charter ARDEN FAIR CENTER stores included Thom McAn Shoes, The Carousel restaurant, Leed's Qualicraft Shoes, Roger's Jewelers and an F.W.
+Charter ARDEN FAIR CENTER stores included Smith's men's wear, Lane Bryant ladies' wear, Thom McAn Shoes, The Carousel restaurant, Leed's Qualicraft Shoes, Roger's Jewelers and an F.W.
 Woolworth 5 & 10.

 Sears dedicated a 35,000 square foot addition in June 1963, with the enlarged store encompassing 191,700 square feet.
 By this time, a freestanding convenience center was being built east of Hale's.
-The building would encompass 110,000 leasable square feet and house fourteen tenant spaces.
+The building would encompass 110,000 leasable square feet and house fourteen tenants.
 A (35,000 square foot) Stop-n-Shop supermarket opened its doors on December 7, 1964.

 The (35,000 square foot) Food Circus "restaurant arcade" held its grand opening on March 24, 1965.
 It was a 16-bay, cafeteria-style collection of eateries and food stores, something akin to today's shopping mall food court.
 Vendors included Die Rheinlander, Carnation Ice Cream and La Plaza Mexican Kitchen.